youssifehab/TODO-LIST-QTC/README.md

     - MAIL_FROM_ADDRESS="your_email@gmail.com"
     - MAIL_FROM_NAME="${APP_NAME}"

-6. (Optional) Run the following command to cache the configuration: php artisan config:cache
+9. (Optional) Run the following command to cache the configuration: php artisan config:cache

-7. Run the migration to set up your database: php artisan migrate
+10. Run the migration to set up your database: php artisan migrate

+11. To run the app:
+    - php artisan serve
+    - npm run dev